Your host for Tales of...

 Josh also set off satirical fires as writer half of the Friedman Bros, the most feared cartooning duo of the late '70s and '80s.
 Two anthologies remain in print, featuring the art of Josh's brother, Drew FriedmanWarts and All and Any Similarity to Persons Living or Dead is Purely Coincidental.

-On the music front, as "Josh Alan," he barnstormed the state of Texas for over 20 years, rocking whole arenas with his Guild D-40.
-Copping three Dallas Observer Music Awards for Best Acoustic Act, he released five albums: Famous & PoorThe Worst!, Blacks 'n' JewsJosh Alan Band, and his latest tour-de-force, Sixty Goddammit.
+On the music front, as "Josh Alan," he barnstormed the state of Texas for 30 years, rocking whole arenas with his Guild D-40.
+Copping three Dallas Observer Music Awards for Best Acoustic Act, he released six albums: Famous & PoorThe Worst!, Blacks 'n' JewsJosh Alan Band, Sixty Goddammit, and his 2025 tour de force, Acoustic Instrumentals

 Incidental music appears from Josh’s albums throughout the podcast.